 Fix Microsoft Store is blocked error in Windows 11

-This error message might be a result of restrictions imposed by your organization’s IT administrator, affecting not only your device but also all devices within the organization.
+This error message might result from restrictions imposed by your organization’s IT administrator, which affect not only your device but also all devices within the organization.

-Depending on your access level on the device, you can follow the steps given in a blog post to resolve this issue.
-However, if the block on the Microsoft Store is enforced organization-wide by the IT administrator, you may need to reach out to them for assistance.”
+Depending on your device’s access level, you can follow the steps in a blog post to resolve this issue.
+However, if the IT administrator enforces the block on the Microsoft Store organization-wide, you may need to contact them for assistance.

 Please find a screenshot of the error message below.
 It also shows an error code: 0x800704EC.